 Busselton, Destination Guide

 One of Western Australia’s favourite tourism towns, and the largest in the Margaret River Region.
 Its waterfront is the hero but the town centre also offers a cosmopolitan atmosphere, heritage precinct plus great cafes, pubs, restaurants and retail therapy.
+For Busselton accommodation with a difference, check out our range of luxury holiday homes.

 If there’s only one place you visit in Busselton, make it the Busselton Jetty!
 The 1.8km, 140 year old heritage listed jetty is the longest wooden structure in the Southern Hemisphere and extends over the calm blue waters of Geographe Bay.
 See it by jetty train, walk it, swim alongside it, or view it from underwater at the Underwater Observatory at the end of the Jetty and see one of Australia’s greatest artificial reefs.
 Other places of historical significance worth visiting include Wonnerup House (1837), the Old Courthouse (1854) Gallery (part of the ArtGeo Cultural Complex), Busselton Museum housed in the Heritage Butter Factory and St Mary’s Church, built by settlers in the 1840s.